obss/trapper/README.md

 | RoBERTa     | &#10004;           | &#10004;             |

 ## Usage
+### Modeling the Problem
+The first step in using trapper is to decide on how to model the problem.

+### Modeling the Input
 To use trapper on training, evaluation on a task that is not readily supported in transformers library, you need to extend the provided base classes according to your own needs.
 These are as follows: